PERSOL HR DATA BANK in APAC

 In recent years, the government has enhanced immigration enforcement in industrial areas and Jakarta.
 Foreign nationals are asked to produce their passports, residency permits, or valid visas.
 This has been not only for those who reside in Indonesia but also those who are in Indonesia temporarily for business travel.
 As such, obtaining updated information regarding immigration visas through the Indonesian Embassy in Tokyo15 is recommended.

 As mentioned above, Government Regulation 34 of 2021 simplifies the work and the stay permit application process to employ a foreign employee.
 However, it should be noted that the details of procedures will be further regulated in the regulations to be issued by the Ministry of Manpower and Transmigration and the Ministry of Law and Human Rights.
-The following description is pursuant to the provisions now in force.
+The following description is pursuant to the provisions now in force.16

-1. Work visa (312)
+Work visa (E23)

 This is a visa for the purpose of working in Indonesia.
-It is valid for a maximum of one year.16 The documents necessary to apply for this visa differ according to the duration of the visit.
+It is valid for a maximum of one year.17 The documents necessary to apply for this visa differ according to the duration of the visit.
 It is necessary for foreign-owned enterprises to apply at the Indonesia Investment Coordinating Board or Regional Capital Investment Coordination Board.
 It is also noted that getting a VBS number from the Directorate General of Immigration and a recommendation from the Department of Manpower and Transmigration is a precondition to getting the visa.

 The process of issuing a work visa is complicated compared to neighboring countries.
 Those who are applying for a work visa need to get an Expatriate Manpower Utilization Plan (RPTKA), a recommendation letter for the issuing of a visa (TA-01), Limited Stay Visa (Visa Tinggal Terbatas [VTT]), and a Temporary Stay Permit (ITAS) within a given period.
 Since the list of documents that must be submitted is subject to change, asking the government authorities for updated information is recommended.

-4. Visa on Arrival (213/VOA)
+Visa on Arrival (B2/VOA)

 Working permit